rajkish321/Census_Data_to_AWS/README.md

 GROUP BY curr_state, curr_county
 ORDER BY 3 DESC
 ```
+This query will return all of California's counties sorted by population in descending order.
 The result of this is located in query_result/query_ex.csv

-To find the cost of the query, we can check the "History" tab in Athena, and see how much data has been scanned for that specific query.
+To find the cost of this query, we can check the "History" tab in Athena, and see how much data has been scanned for that specific query.
 The pricing for Athena is $5 per TB.
-In this case, I scanned about 55 MB of data.
+In this case, I scanned about 55 MB (55.35 MB) of data.
 So my cost would be about ($5/1024/1024) * 55 = $0.000262.

 ---